microsoft/tigertoolbox/Sessions/Winter-Ready-2019/Lab-Kubernetes.md

        Running the above command will open the Azure sign-in page.
 Sign-in using the Azure Credentials from the **resources tab of the On-Demand Lab Window**. *Please **DO NOT** use your Corp Credentials for this connection*.

        Using the information from the resources section of the labs, set Azure CLI default resource group and subscription names.
-Please replace *Subscription_Name_From_Resources_Tab* and *Resource_Group_Name_Resources_Tab* in the below commands with the actual subscription and
+Please replace *Subscription_ID_From_Resources_Tab* and *Resource_Group_Name_Resources_Tab* in the below commands with the actual subscription and

-       `az account set -s Subscription_Name_From_Resources_Tab`
+       `az account set -s Subscription_ID_From_Resources_Tab`

        `az configure --defaults group= Resource_Group_Name_From_Resources_Tab`